-The Theater Education Concentration prepares students to pursue teaching jobs in secondary education and/or professional careers in theater education and outreach.
-These promising educators are budding artists who are drawn to the academic setting, children's theater, and educational programs of theaters across the country.
-Upon completion of the Theater Education Concentration, these artists will be able to: work in the Education Departments of major regional theaters; reach people of all ages as teaching artists; collaborate with youth theater organizations across the country; teach in middle and high schools; manage arts programs at recreation centers, camps or private schools; and many other occupations available to motivated theater artists.
-This concentration will also prepare students for graduate studies in Theater Education, having provided strong foundation, allowing for success in the pursuit of advanced degrees, challenges, and experiences.
+The program prepares students for professional careers in theater education and outreach.
+These promising educators are budding artists who are drawn to the academic setting, children's theater, and educational programs of theaters across the country in an capacity to reach people of all ages as teaching artists; collaborate with youth theater organizations across the country; teach in middle and high schools; manage arts programs at recreation centers, camps or private schools; and many other occupations available to motivated theater artists.

-Those interested in the Theater Education Concentration should contact Professor Matthew Miller, Head of Theater Education (firstname.lastname@example.org).
+Those interested in the Theater Education 4+1 Program should contact Professor Matthew Miller, Head of Theater Education (firstname.lastname@example.org).

 Course of Study

-Students in the Theater Education Concentration must complete the following curriculum in addition to the department requirements.
+Students in the Theater Education Progam must complete the following curriculum in addition to the department requirements.

 - Theater Foundation Courses (35 credit hours)^